How the cloud can help you become CMMC compliant

 As a first step, call FSi Strategies for a needs analysis and then talk to Dixon Hughes Goodman about completing your assessment.
 FSi Strategies can work with you to remediate any gaps found during the assessment so you will be ready to compete for DoD contracts.
 As a managed services provider, FSi can also provide you with ongoing support to ensure you can continue to be proactive and monitor your security situation.
 We look forward to talking to you about your next steps on the path to CMMC compliance.

 About FSi Strategies

-FSi Strategies, located in Washington, DC and Herndon, VA is a user experience focused, Managed Service provider and recognized Gold Microsoft Partner with over 17 years of experience.
+FSi Strategies, located in Vienna, VA is a user experience focused, Managed Service provider and recognized Gold Microsoft Partner with over 19 years of experience.
 As Microsoft Cloud experts, we provide strategic enterprise class Modern Workplace IT solutions that engage your employees, accelerate productivity and collaboration while optimizing your environment securely.
 We engage strategically with your team to modernize your environment through Planning & Design, Implementation, Training & Adoption, Change Management, IT Support and Cloud Licensing.

 About DHG Technology Advisory:

 DHG ranks among the top 20 professional services firms in the nation, providing assurance, tax, and advisory services.
 With more than 2,000 professionals across the United States, the DHG team serves clients in 50 states and internationally.